 Are you planning a getaway with the family?
 At KLM, kids up to and including 11 years of age travel at reduced fares (if applicable).
 Indicate that you are flying with children or an infant during the booking process and the reduction will automatically be included in the price.

 Travelling together, seated together

 We always endeavour to seat families together.
-If it is not possible we will do all we can to make sure that each child is seated next to an adult from your group.
+If it’s not possible we will do our best to make sure each child is seated next to an adult from your group.
 If you would like to ensure that all members of your family get to sit together, you can reserve your seats for a small fee during the booking process.
-Two infants (children younger than two) can travel with each adult, but only one can sit on an adult’s lap.
-If you are flying alone with two infants, you must book a separate seat for the second infant.
-You can contact us for this.
+Children who are younger than 2 years old on both your departure and return flight, will travel sitting on your lap.
+Every adult may travel with 2 babies, but only 1 baby may sit on your lap.
+For the other, you need to book an extra seat.
+Please contact us for this.

 Give your next trip a flying start by checking the whole family in online before you leave from home.
 Especially in the busy school holiday period this will make your journey more comfortable.
 We can then ensure that all the family are sitting together in the aircraft and email you your boarding passes.
 The online check-in starts 30 hours before your flight is due to depart (24 hours for flights to and from the United States).
 We will send you a reminder message by email.
 More check-in information is available here.

 The first time your child flies on their own it can be a bit nerve-racking, for your child and for you too.
 KLM provides a service for unaccompanied minors that takes care of kids from check-in to arrival, between 5 and 14 years of age this is obliged.
 The service can be requested for children that are 15 till 17 years old as well.
 We will also keep an eye on your children if they are travelling in a different class.
 This gives you the peace of mind of knowing that your child is in safe hands throughout the trip.More information